changcheng1987/FindNeutronCode/README.md

 # Change log

+##v1.1.2 (2016-12-24) Merry Christmas:-)
+Add a new parameter "NeuCode_Mass" to the config file For our method, the NeuCode_Mass is 42.3 mDa, for Coon's method it is 36.6 mDa

 ##v1.1.1 (2016-11-17)
 Cancel off the "isused" feature for every isotopic peak.
 Allow multiple neutron-coded peak pairs share the same peak.